cmanikala/from-chevitipalli/MyMedia.md

 > Get it down.
 Take chances.
 It may be bad, but it's the only way you can do anything really good.– *William Faulkner*
 >
-> To produce a mighty book, you must choose a mighty theme.' – *Herman Melville*
+> To produce a mighty book, you must choose a mighty theme. – *Herman Melville*